overlay-market/markets/specs/notes.md

 ### Protocol

 The Overlay protocol offers users the ability to trade nearly any scalar, non-manipulable and unpredictable data stream.
 It recreates the dynamics of trading, but without the need for counterparties.
 It therefore completely solves the liquidity problems that occur in prediction markets (i.e. markets are so niche there is nobody trading), replacing them with an inflation problem.
+This inflation problem is addressed by the protocol’s monetary policy.

 The Overlay mechanism is simple: traders enter positions by locking up OVL tokens in long or short positions on various data streams offered by the protocol.
 Data streams are obtained via reliable oracles.
 When a trader exits that same position, the protocol dynamically mints/burns OVL based off of their net profit/loss for the trade.
 The contract then credits/removes OVL tokens from the trader's balance and adds/subtracts from the total existing supply of OVL.